Contrasting Galaxy Gaming (GLXZ) and Its Peers

-Galaxy Gaming (OTCMKTS:GLXZ – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its rivals?
-We will compare Galaxy Gaming to related companies based on the strength of its institutional ownership, profitability, earnings, risk, analyst recommendations, valuation and dividends.
+Galaxy Gaming (OTCMKTS:GLXZ – Get Rating) is one of 33 publicly-traded companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its competitors?
+We will compare Galaxy Gaming to related businesses based on the strength of its risk, earnings, profitability, dividends, analyst recommendations, valuation and institutional ownership.

-5.9% of Galaxy Gaming shares are owned by institutional investors.
-Comparatively, 34.7% of shares of all “Amusement & recreation services” companies are owned by institutional investors.
-23.7% of Galaxy Gaming shares are owned by company insiders.
-Comparatively, 25.2% of shares of all “Amusement & recreation services” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a breakdown of current recommendations for Galaxy Gaming and its rivals, as reported by MarketBeat.
+This is a summary of current ratings and recommmendations for Galaxy Gaming and its competitors, as provided by MarketBeat.

 |Sell Ratings